 Public sector employment opportunities are found within federal, state, regional, and municipal agencies involved in land planning, development and preservation.
 Federal agencies employing landscape architects include the U.S. Forest Service (employing the greatest number of landscape architects in the U.S.), National Park Service, Soil Conservation Service, Bureau of Land Management, U.S. Army Corps of Engineers, Department of Transportation, Veteran's Administration and others.
 State and local governments offer landscape architects many more opportunities.

 Landscape architects in academic practice teach and conduct research in the professional programs offered by colleges and universities across the country.
 Landscape architects are also found on the faculties in departments of architecture, art, planning and other related fields, and teaching in community colleges and continuing education programs.

 Landscape architectural salaries vary depending on the years of experience, geographical location and type of position.
-In 2007, the average salary for entry-level landscape architects was $41,500, while in 2006 that of experienced practitioners was $89,700.
+In 2012 the median annual salary for landscape architects was $64,180.
+Learn more at the Bureau of Labor Statistics' Occupational Outlook Handbook.

 At present, forty-nine states license (or register) landscape architects.

 There are two different types of mandated licensing known as "title acts" and "practice acts."
 In states with "title acts," no one without a license may call him or herself a landscape architect.
 Under the provisions of "practice acts," no one without a license may perform the work of a landscape architect.
 Each state sets its own requirements for registration, but all require candidates to pass a national examination (the Landscape Architect Registration Examination, or LARE).
 Many states also require candidates to have completed an approved program of professional education and to practice for a time under the supervision of a licensed landscape architect.

 The Council of Landscape Architectural Registration Boards (CLARB) develops and administers the LARE, and also maintains current information on the various states' licensing requirements.